 Amber Carvaly is a California native.
-After graduating with a degree in Women's Studies, Amber worked serving the homeless and indigent population of Los Angeles at the Downtown Women's Center.
+After graduating with a degree in Women's Studies from UC Riverside, Amber worked serving the homeless and indigent population of Los Angeles at the Downtown Women's Center.
 While there, she ran various volunteer groups and helped promote a healthy education about the homeless and poverty issues in L.A.

 Amber later enrolled in Cypress College of Mortuary Science and received her second degree.
 She worked as an apprentice embalmer at one of the larger funeral homes in the Los Angeles area, but found that it lacked the personal interaction and support she felt the families deserved.
-She reached out to Caitlin to discuss how she could find a better way to fulfill her goals in the industry and life, and the rest is Undertaking LA history.
+She knows uses that love and care to run Undertaking LA and helps educate families on their funerary rights and promote a greater involvement in the funeral process.

 Susana Alba is also a California native, who knew that the funeral industry was her calling from a young age.